 There is no setting to allow placing the label at the centriod of the polygon.
 Instructions provided describe creating a point feature class at the polygons centriod and then labeling the point feature class.

-A. Open ArcToolBox and navigate to Data Management Tools > Features and click on the Feature to Point Tool.
+- For ArcInfo: A. Open ArcToolBox and navigate to Data Management Tools > Features and click on the Feature to Point Tool.

 B. For the Input Feature Class, select the Polygon Feature class; the Output Feature Class should automatically default.

 C. For the centriods to always fall inside of the polygon, check on 'Inside'.
 If the Inside option is not selected, some of the centriods may not be placed inside of the polygon, for example, with U-shaped data.